 Step two: Review query results for trends and relevance

-- Prioritize review based on potential impact – Depending on the size of your organization and data set, there will likely be too many meetings to review them all, so prioritize to focus your review on meetings that have a large impact.
-For example: meetings with the longest durations, and meetings with the greatest number of attendees
+Prioritize review based on potential impact – Depending on the size of your organization and data set, there will likely be too many meetings to review them all, so prioritize to focus your review on meetings that have a large impact.
+For example: meetings with the longest duration, and meetings with the greatest number of attendees.

 Account for company culture – Examine the default excluded meetings in light of your company’s meeting culture.
 For example, if your company has weekly “all hands” meetings of 50 attendees or more, or has regular meetings of 8 hours or longer, then using the default exclusions would give non-representative results, and so you would likely decide to use a custom meeting exclusions.

 Some questions to consider Should you always include or exclude certain meeting types:

 - based on number of attendees or duration of meeting?

 - based on group or locale?